 The China Leadership Summit (CLS) is a three-day conference hosted each spring at Duke University and the University of North Carolina-Chapel Hill.
 CLS aims to strengthen collaboration by bringing together undergraduate and graduate students from Duke, UNC, and other top universities with acute and demonstrated interests in US-China affairs.
-Boasting a DOB only four years ago, CLS already offers a stunning series of esteemed speakers, such as the World Bank's former country director for China.
+Boasting a DOB only five years ago, CLS already offers a stunning series of esteemed speakers, such as the World Bank's former country director for China.

 As China rises to become one of the world's most influential powers, the US and China play increasingly important roles in world politics and global economic policy.
 However, due to significant linguistic, cultural and political differences, a lack of mutual understanding stands in the way of fruitful cooperation between the US and China.
 The founders of the China Leadership Summit identified a lack of opportunities to enhance this much needed mutual understanding outside of the classroom.